 These are just 2 of the highlights from my recent short trip to this resort near Manado, in North Sulawesi.
 A diving trip to Bunaken can be a magical experience in itself, but it becomes a fabulous adventure when combined with a combination visit to the nearby Lembeh Strait …

 During my visit (September) we generally dived around the eastern walls of Bunaken Island, the southern walls of Lekuan, and Siladen Island.
 Visibility was good at 15-30 metres, water temps were 30°C - even at depth, and air temps were constantly in the low 30s (in the shade).
-Blue skies, calm seas - excellent diving holiday conditions.
+Blue skies, calm seas - excellent diving conditions.
 This is quite common at Bunaken, with only the months of January to March seeing occasionally choppy seas and rains.

-Expect to spend most of your dive time following your dive guide, exploring deep vertical walls for many and abundant shrimps, crabs and nudibranchs.
+Expect to spend most of your time underwater following your dive guide, exploring deep vertical walls for many and abundant shrimps, crabs and nudibranchs.
 The colourful walls are in healthy condition and are home to many butterflyfish, hawkfish, soldierfish, damsels and tubelips.
 Bigger creatures that you'll see are lots of huge green turtles, Napoleon wrasse, blacktip and white tip reef sharks, octopus, snappers and trevallies.
 Night dives (also at an additional cost) are very good here.

 • Watch our Bunaken diving video

 The boats are simple local wooden boats, used commonly by many of the dive resorts in the area.
-The smallest boat accommodates just 6 divers and is used mainly for student diving courses.
-The largest is a 13 metre 40 HP triple engine boat that accommodates 16 divers.
+The smallest boat accommodates just 6 divers and is used mainly for student training courses.
+The largest is a 13 metre 40 HP triple engine boat that accommodates 16 scuba divers.
 The boats come equipped with a tank racks, egress ladder, rinse tank, 2 boat crew, a first aid kit, drinking water and tea/coffee.
 Some have an onboard toilet.
 Oxygen is NOT kept on the boats, but there is a good supply back in the resort.

 Dive guides are provided for every 4 divers.
 The local guides are expert creature finders and you'd be wise to stick close to them.
-They also do a great job of taking care of your dive gear too - packing, carrying it to and from the boat, rinsing, and locking up.
+They also do a great job of taking care of your scuba gear too - packing, carrying it to and from the boat, rinsing, and locking up.
 The last thing I, like most holiday divers, want to do after 3 long dives is wash my own gear!

 The Bastianos Bunaken Resort is a homely, locally owned and well-established diving operation.
-The resort is at the lower end of the pricing scale for resort stays and diving in Bunaken, so one must temper one's expectations.
+The resort is at the lower end of the pricing scale for resort stays in Bunaken, so one must temper one's expectations.
 However, I must say that after a day or two here, with its engaging staff and casual relaxed air, it does grow on you.

 Another of its great pluses is the resort's large common area.
 This is an elevated, open-air wooden roofed structure.
 From here you can keep an eye on what's happening in the whole resort.
 It has superb views over the sea, back to the mainland and to Manado Tua volcano.
 Here, there are sofas, TV and DVD player, diving and novel book libraries, pool table and free wi-fi internet connection.

 Bastianos Bunaken Resort also features a spa.
 This facility is open daily and provides various massage services, reflexology, facials and scrubs.
-The Shiatsu and Spa proves to be very popular with non-diving partners and also on final "no-diving-before-flying" days.
+The Shiatsu and Spa proves to be very popular with non-diving partners and also on final "no-diving-before-flying" travel preparation days.

 The resort has 30 terraced rooms, with a range of categories to suit budget, taste and requirements.
 Top of the range are the Beachfront Air-con Rooms with hot water.
 These are nothing flashy, but they are clean and have a peaceful exterior seating area right on the water's edge, wonderful for relaxing with a book.
 The air-con rooms are the only ones with hot water.
 Don't expect in-room TV or reading lights - this is a small island with a very limited power supply.